Company NewsJanuary 18, 2020

 TPS Remains the same despite losing a transaction engine

-For improved resiliency and fault-tolerance, we recommend running NuoDB in container management platforms, such as Red Hat OpenShift or any managed Kubernetes platform like (GKE, AKS, EKS, etc.).
+For improved resiliency and fault-tolerance, we recommend running NuoDB in container management platforms, such as Red Hat OpenShift or any managed Kubernetes platform (GKE, AKS, EKS, etc.).
 In these systems, process orchestration will manage the desired number of each process type.
 Thus, if a process is lost for any reason, the container management system will restart the process in just a few seconds!
+For more information about running NuoDB in a container orchestration system, check out this blog, or follow our step-by-step instructions to try it yourself, or reach out to us.

 Check out more from the NuoDB in Docker blog series: